peteroupc/peteroupc.github.io/randomfunc.md

 * `sqrt(a)` is the square root of `a`.
 * `ln(a)` is the natural logarithm of `a`.
 It corresponds to the `Math.log` method in Java and JavaScript.
 * `exp(a)` is the number _e_ (base of natural logarithms) raised to the power `a`.
+* `GetNextLine(file)` is a method that gets the next line from a file, or returns `nothing` if the end of the file was reached.
 * `NewList()` creates a new empty list.
 * `AddItem(list, item)` adds the item `item` to the list `list`.
 * `size(list)` returns the size of the list `list`.